 On 22 April, TRAFFIC, FAO, and the IUCN Species Survival Commission Medicinal Plant Specialist Group released their report, WildCheck: Assessing risks and opportunities of trade in wild plant ingredients.
-The report aims to inspire and support responsible sourcing of the hidden wild-harvested plant ingredients found in everyday beauty, health, and food products.
+We co-hosted a webinar with TRAFFIC to launch the WildCheck Report

 This session introduced the report through a discussion with stakeholders who interact with wild plant ingredients in different ways.
-They discuss
+They explored key questions:

 - What is the demand for these ingredients and how has it changed in recent years?

 - Why is urgent action needed towards responsible sourcing, and who is responsible?